J24-E03/W07-D01-Java-Arrays/src/main/java/org/dcistudent/infamousjohn/Arrays.md

 );
 ```

-This exercise uses the `createRandomArray` method to generate an array of five random integers between 0 and 99.
-The generated array is printed.
+This exercise uses the `createRandomArray` method to generate an array of five random numbers.
+The contents of the array are then printed.

 #### `createRandomArray` Method